Honey Barnes

 John Francis "Honey" Barnes (January 31, 1900 – June 18, 1981) was an American Major League Baseball catcher.
 Barnes played for the New York Yankees in the season.
-In one game, he did not get an at-bat, by playing catcher.
-He batted left and threw right-handed.
-He was born in Fulton, New York and died in Lockport, New York.
+A native of Fulton, New York in Oswego County, Barnes appeared in one game for the franchise, April 20, 1926, getting a walk in a single at bat.
 Barnes played college baseball for Colgate University.
 In 1922, he was the only freshman to make the team.

-Honey Barnes and Eppie Barnes were at Colgate University at the same time but are not listed as being related.
+After baseball, Barnes began working at Bell Aircraft, a radiator company and would eventually work the Niagara County Department of Social Services.
+Barnes died in Lockport, New York on June 18, 1981 after a brief illness.
+His wife, Helen, died in 1965.
+He would be buried at St. Mary's Cemetery in Fulton.